w3f/w3f-education/docs/Parachain/beginner/section1/network-components.md

 - **Parablocks** are blocks from the parachain to the relay chain.
 Parablocks carry state transitions from their respective parachain.

-:::info Headers, not blocks!
+:::info Receipts, not blocks!

-When we refer to blocks being stored, it almost **always** meaning that the **header** of the block is stored.
-Doing so would cause a lot of on-chain bloat, especially considering the state of other parachains, where each parachain may have varying amounts of data per block.
+In most blockchain systems, when we refer to blocks being stored, it almost **always** meaning that the **header** (or some other representation) of the block is stored.
+Doing so would cause a lot of on-chain bloats, especially considering the state of other parachains, where each parachain may have varying amounts of data per block.

-The same goes for parablocks within relay chain blocks - it's **paraheaders** being stored within the relay chain block, not the actual state transition themselves.
+The same goes for parablocks - it's the **candidate receipt** being stored within the relay chain block, not the actual state transition itself.
+A **candidate receipt** is the summary of the exchange of information that occurs between the parachain and relay chain.

 :::